FAQs: How to Choose Your Breast Implants –

-Dr. Ali will offer you a free consultation to help you determine which shape of breast implants are best for you.
+Dr. Ali will offer you a consultation to help you determine which shape of breast implants are best for you.
 However, generally, round implants are the most commonly used implants.
 Round implants are totally symmetric so that their “orientation” (placement location) is always even and symmetric.
 Round implants are also less expensive than teardrop implants.

 Anatomic or teardrop implants, on the other hand, are not symmetrical, with a greater projection at the bottom of the implants than at the top.
 So in some women, they may have a tendency to rotate causing problems.

 Additionally, keep their rounded shape making them look somewhat more natural when you are lying down.

 Will I get more cleavage from a breast implants?

 Yes, breast implants can give you more cleavage.
 However, it’s important to that increasing the size of your breasts is not what gives you cleavage.
 Cleavage is a result of the width of your chest and how close your breasts are together – not how big they are.